sahand-j90/subscription/README.md

 Each subscription has a start date (from) and an end date (to)

 ### Each subscription has one of the following states:
-- FINISHED: Subscriptions that have expired
-- ACTIVE: When a subscription is activated
-- RESERVED: Subscriptions whose start time has not yet reached The state of the subscription is processed at the time of its creation.
+The state of the subscription is processed at the time of its creation.
 A scheduler also monitors the status of expired subscriptions.
+* FINISHED: Subscriptions that have expired
+* ACTIVE: Only one subscription can be in active state
+* RESERVED: Subscriptions whose start time has not yet reached

 ### There is three Domain Events:
 - CREATED: When a subscription is created
-- ACTIVATED: Only one subscription can be in active state
+- ACTIVATED: When a subscription is activated
 - EXPIRED: When a subscription ends

 ## User